GravJump

 01

-Rather than making payments to a lender, the lender makes payments to you — or provides a lump sum or line of credit — based on your home's equity.
+Rather than making payments to a lender, the lender makes payments to you — or provides a lump sum or line of credit — based on your home’s equity, age, and current interest rates.

 02

-You remain the homeowner and must continue to pay property taxes, insurance, and maintain the home.
+You remain the homeowner throughout the life of the loan and must continue to pay property taxes, homeowners insurance, HOA dues, and maintain the home in good condition.

 03